-For the fiscal years ended December 31, 2017 and 2018, our research, development and clinical expenses were \$7.2 million and \$10.3 million, respectively.
+For the fiscal years ended December 31, 2017 and 2018 and for the three months ended March 31, 2019, our research, development and clinical expenses were \$7.2 million, \$10.3 million, and \$2.7 million, respectively.

 Competition

 TCAR is a relatively new procedure category and as such the basis of competition for our products is with respect to alternative carotid revascularization procedures.
 We are positioning TCAR as an alternative to the existing procedures CEA and CAS, and therefore compete primarily with manufacturers of medical devices used in those procedures.